kebby/gswnm/README.md

 An experimental browser demo to prove a political point, or something

-Tested on Firefix, Chrome and Edge.
+Tested on Firefox, Chrome and Edge.
 Might even run on mobile.